 How do I get admitted to the professional program?

 Any student at BYU can declare a Chemical Engineering major and begin taking the required classes.
 However, entrance into the professional program is a requirement before you can take junior-year chemical engineering classes.
 You must complete a certain number of prerequisite classes, meet with your academic advisor, and complete a paper form.
 The purpose of this meeting is to ensure you have adequate preparation to succeed in this major and to advise you on your path to graduation.
 This meeting generally takes place during the winter semester of your sophomore year (for most, when you are taking ChEn 273).
 For a transfer student who has taken the equivalent of ChEn 273 at another university, this meeting will take place with David Oakeson when you first arrive on campus.

 The BYU registration website does not allow me to register for certain classes because I have not taken the prerequisites.
 What should I do?

-As a transfer student, you should seek advice from Dr. Wheeler on whether a course you have already taken will count as the BYU prerequisite you lack.
+As a transfer student, you should seek advice from David Oakeson on whether a course you have already taken will count as the BYU prerequisite you lack.
 He will follow the guidelines listed in the above "Students coming from ..." documents.
-Once you arrive in Provo, Dr. Wheeler will complete the appropriate paperwork to make this course-equivalence official.
-In the mean time you can get permission to add a class by contacting the class instructor, explaining that you are a transfer student, and obtaining a "permission to add code."
-Alternatively, if the instructor has the BYU app on their phone, and you give them your BYU netid, then they can grant permission without your needing to get a code.
-In either case, you should not seek this permission from the instructor until you have first talked to Dr. Wheeler or worked out a full semester-by-semester graduation plan with your academic advisor.
+Once you arrive in Provo, David Oakeson will complete the appropriate paperwork to make this course-equivalence official.
+In the mean time you can get permission to add a class by following the procedure found here.
+You should not seek this permission until you have first talked to David Oakeson or worked out a full semester-by-semester graduation plan with your academic advisor.